srarsenault/EvaluatingHSImodels_BayAnchovy_HudsonRiver/README.md

-# Evaluating effects of data quality and variable weighting on habitat suitability modelling
+# Evaluating effects of data quality and variable weighting on habitat suitability modelling: Manuscript Code

 Software for the reproduction of methods described in the article "Evaluating effects of data quality and variable weighting on habitat suitability modelling" published in Ecological Informatics.